oscarbranson/latools/docs/_sources/users/beginners/8-filtering.rst.txt

 * :meth:`~latools.analyse.filter_distribution`: Finds separate `populations` within the measured concentration of a single analyte within by creating a Probability Distribution Function (PDF) of the analyte within each sample.
 Local minima in the PDF identify the boundaries between distinct concentrations of that analyte within your sample.
 * :meth:`~latools.analyse.filter_clustering`: A more sophisticated version of :meth:`~latools.analyse.filter_distribution`, which uses data clustering algorithms from the `sklearn <http://scikit-learn.org/>`_ module to identify compositionally distinct 'populations' in your data.
 This can consider multiple analytes at once, allowing for the robust detection of distinct compositional zones in your data using n-dimensional clustering algorithms.
 * :meth:`~latools.analyse.filter_correlation`: Finds regions in your data where two analytes correlate locally.
 For example, if your analyte of interest strongly co-varies with an analyte that is a known contaminant indicator, the signal is likely contaminated, and should be discarded.

+It is also possible to 'train' a clustering algorithm based on analyte concentrations from *all* samples, and then apply it to individual filters.
+To do this, use:

+* :meth:`~latools.analyse.fit_classifier`: Uses a clustering algorithm based on specified analytes in *all* samples (or a subset) to identify separate compositions within the entire dataset.
+This is particularly useful if (for example) all samples are affected by a contaminant with a unique composition, or the samples contain a chemical 'label' that identifies a particular material.
+This will be most robustly identified at the whole-analysis level, rather than the individual-sample level.
+* :meth:`~latools.analyse.apply_classifier`: Applies the classifier fitted to the entire dataset to all samples individually.
+Creates a sample-level filter using the classifier based on all data.

 For a full account of these filters, how they work and how they can be used, see :ref:`advanced_filtering`.